almibe/ligature-components/README.md

 # Ligature Components

-Web components for working with Ligature.
+UI components for working with Ligature in the browser.

 ## Developing